EnquanYang2022/3CAD/train_utils/toolbox/datasets/README.md

 ## Dataset Directory Structure

 After downloading and extracting, ensure that each dataset folder directly contains the category folders.
+For the convenience of research, the dataset structure of 3CAD is identical to that of MVTec-AD.

 #### 3CAD and MVTec-AD Directory Structure
 Both the **3CAD** and **MVTec-AD** datasets should be organized with the same folder structure: